sebv/jwt-doc/README.md

 ### Payload

-Below is the payload used to generate the JWT token:
+An example payload used to generate the JWT token:
 ```
 {
   "iss": "travis-ci.org",